Arriving, Adjusting, Remembering - A Photograph, a Sausage Roll and the Slow Work of Belonging.

-My aunt and uncle sponsored our first few months before my parents found work which meant we also lived with them.
-We lived close to the school and I remember my uncle walking my cousins and us to school every morning.
-To entice me out of the house, he would often promise us an ice-cream, a Peters Neopolitan ice-cream in a wafer cone.
-This was the closest to a gelato I can recall at the time - strawberry, vanilla and of course chocolate being my favourite.
+My aunt and uncle had sponsored our first months in Australia, and we lived with them while my parents found work.
+Every morning my uncle walked us all to school.
+To coax me out the door, he would sometimes promise an ice cream on the way home — a Peters Neapolitan in a wafer cone.
+Strawberry, vanilla and chocolate.
+It was the closest thing to gelato I knew at the time, and chocolate was always my favourite.

 2 tbsp olive oil